 With the release of PHP 8, there is a huge performance gain!
 PHP 7.4 also allows the system to perform three times more requests per second as compared to PHP 5.6.

-Support is one more important reason you need to apply the latest supported version of PHP.
+Support is one more important reason you need to apply the newest supported version of PHP.
 It’s all about compatibility.
 Things get worse breaking your site when you run older versions.
 This is the main concern for developers of web projects.

 Supported PHP versions means that these protocols are regularly monitored and improved.
 Each of them includes major and minor updates to leverage security and remove any flaws, configuration failures, or other problems.
 It is a good practice to update and maintain awareness of the latest versions and their changes.

 PHP 7.4 is the last version before PHP 8 and the latest stable version of PHP.
 It was released on November 28, 2019 and brings a big deal of new features, syntax additions and fixes.
 Here are just few highlights, included in PHP 7.4:

 - Preloading to improve performance

 - FFI for better extension development in PHP

 - Typed properties in classes